 Other key areas

-End of lease cleaning should be done thoroughly compared to your general normal cleaning.
-The homeowner or landlord will use the checklist above to determine if it is worth to refund your deposit.
+End-of-lease cleaning should be done thoroughly compared to your general normal cleaning.
+The homeowner or landlord will use the checklist above to determine if it is worth refunding your deposit.
 Get specialised cleaning products to help you remove stubborn stains.
 After the end of lease cleaning, the house or office space should be left smelling clean and fresh.